 - Cubed onions and cubed bell peppers – these are lightly sautéed and added to the cooked chicken and masala towards the end.
 These add that characteristic crunch and texture to the kadai dish.

-Making a thick gravy/sauce: Kadai chicken is all about that thick, wholesome gravy that coats the chicken.
+Making a thick gravy/sauce: A kadai chicken curry is all about that thick, wholesome gravy that coats the chicken.
 This dish is not a typical curry – you want to avoid a runny or wet gravy-sauce.
-You’re looking for an almost paste-like consistency to the sauce.
+We’re looking for an almost paste-like consistency to the sauce.
 This sauce is all onions, tomatoes and cashew paste.
 There is no added water or added liquid.

 Make your own garam masala: I can’t stress this enough!
 If you make Indian food on a recurring basis, you definitely want to keep a jar of homemade garam masala handy.
 The store-bought version doesn’t come close to making it at home.